Mannheim Steamroller: Christmas music success

 Steamroller found its greatest fame beginning in 1984 when Davis released his first holiday album, Mannheim Steamroller Christmas, featuring modern contemporary interpretations of Yuletide favorites.
 This was followed by A Fresh Aire Christmas in 1988.

 Steamroller's Christmas music caught the ear of American talk radio host Rush Limbaugh when it was used as bumper music for football games toward the end of the NFL season around the holidays.
 In turn, he began using it as bumper music on his radio show during the holiday season.
-As a result, Manheim Steamroller found a whole new audience among conservatives, and became one of the most requested Christmas music artists of all time.
+As a result, Mannheim Steamroller found a whole new audience among conservatives, and became one of the most requested Christmas music artists of all time.

 Steamroller released Christmas in the Aire in 1995.
 Like its two predecessors, it showcased creative approaches to old carols, as well as some new carol-like compositions.
 At the end of 1997, they released a live album of Christmas music, Mannheim Steamroller Christmas Live.
 Their fourth all-new Christmas album, Christmas Extraordinaire, was released in 2001.
 While Steamroller's third and fourth Christmas releases sold well, they fell short of the sales of Christmas and A Fresh Aire Christmas.
 Christmas Celebration, a compilation of favorite tracks from the previous studio albums (with one new song), was released in 2004.

 The studio album Christmas Song was released in late 2007 and features guest vocals by Johnny Mathis and Olivia Newton-John (on a remake of "Christmas Lullaby" from their third Christmas album).
 Steamroller co-founder Jackson Berkey is absent from the lineup.
 The CD Christmasville was released in 2008.
 Their next release was a 25th anniversary Christmas box set consisting of previously released material, and in 2011 they released Mannheim Steamroller Christmas Symphony with members of the Czech Philharmonic Orchestra.

-Manheim Steamroller's top nine best selling albums are all Christmas albums.
+Mannheim Steamroller's top nine best selling albums are all Christmas albums.